You Say Party

 You Say Party (formerly You Say Party!
-We Say Die!) is a Canadian four-piece dance-punk new-wave band from Abbotsford, British Columbia.
+We Say Die!) is a Canadian dance-punk and new-wave band from Abbotsford, British Columbia.

-Their first album Hit the Floor! was released in September 2005, and the band completed their second Canadian tour, an appearance at South by Southwest and a tour of the United States, before touring the United Kingdom and Germany.
-Their second album Lose All Time was released in Canada on March 20, 2007, and in the United States on August 18, 2007, on Paper Bag Records, in the United Kingdom on June 18, 2007, on Fierce Panda Records and in Germany, Austria and Switzerland on August 17, 2007, on PIAS.
-Their third album XXXX was released on September 29, 2009, in Canada, February 9, 2010, in the US and May 17, 2010, in the UK.
-The band's fourth album, You Say Party, was released on February 12, 2016.
+The group released their debut album, Hit the Floor!, in September 2005 and subsequently completed their second Canadian tour.
+They went on to perform at South by Southwest, tour the United States, and later expand their reach to the United Kingdom and Germany.

+Their second album, Lose All Time, was released in Canada on March 20, 2007; in the United States on August 18, 2007, through Paper Bag Records; in the United Kingdom on June 18, 2007, through Fierce Panda Records; and in Germany, Austria, and Switzerland on August 17, 2007, through PIAS.

+The band’s third album, XXXX, was released on September 29, 2009, in Canada, followed by a U.S. release on February 9, 2010, and a U.K. release on May 17, 2010.
+Their fourth studio album, You Say Party, was released on February 12, 2016.

 History

 Formation and danskwad (2003–2004)

 You Say Party!
 We Say Die! was conceived by Stephen O'Shea, Becky Ninkovic and Krista Loewen in November 2003.
 The band was birthed out of a bike gang known as The Smoking Spokes.
 December was too cold to ride bikes, so they started jamming in Ninkovic's parents' basement.

 You Say Party!
-We Say Die! played their first show in April 2004, and gained some instant notoriety for their "willingness to play anything, anywhere, anytime."
+We Say Die! played their debut show in April 2004, and gained some instant notoriety for their "willingness to play anything, anywhere, anytime."
 Their first show was played in a church basement in Abbotsford opening for Fun 100.
 That year, they independently released their first EP, danskwad (pronounced "Dance Squad"), which is, according to different sources, a reference to the people who came to their shows, a name considered early on for the band, or the name of a more or less unrelated earlier band.